TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-replication-createordeletereadreplicas.md

 # Creating and deleting read replicas

-Most users are able to resolve issues regarding creating and deleting read replicas by using the following information.
+Most users are able to resolve issues they experience when creating and deleting read replicas by using the following information.

 ## Creating read replica: Frequently asked questions